-The Executive Office shall notify the program director of the Appeal Panel's decision and the reasons for the decision in writing, either electronically or via overnight/traceable carrier, within 30 days after receipt of the Appeal Panel's Report.
+The Executive Office shall notify the program director of the Appeal Panel's decision and the reasons for the decision in writing electronically, within thirty (30) days of receipt of the Appeal Panel's Report.

-L. Appeal Hearing
+Appeal Hearing

 The program may request a hearing before the Appeal Panel.
 The request must be made at the time the program files the Notice of Intent to Appeal and must include the names and affiliations of the representatives of the program and state whether the program will be represented by legal counsel.